 Apr 2, 2016

 The Department of Communication has announced a week-long summer program for high school students interested in honing their media literacy and production skills.
-Titled "Create/Critique: Media Making in the Digital Age," the class will be taught by Prof. Allison Butler and will take full advantage of the department's state-of-the-art production facilities in the Integrative Learning Center.
-More information about the program is available by clicking here.
+The program titled "Create/Critique," will be taught by Prof. Allison Butler and will take full advantage of the department's state-of-the-art production facilities in the Integrative Learning Center.

 Mar 3, 2016